Additivemenu/system-design-primer/README.md

 | Work through [Object-oriented design interview questions with solutions](#object-oriented-design-interview-questions-with-solutions) | Some | Many | Most |
 | Review [Additional system design interview questions](#additional-system-design-interview-questions) | Some | Many | Most |

-## How to approach a system design interview question
+## 2.2 :bangbang: How to approach a system design interview question

 > How to tackle a system design interview question.